Saikei

 The arts of bonseki and bonkei also depict miniature landscapes in trays, but do not incorporate living trees or other flora.
-In bonseki, simple landscapes are portrayed on flat trays using sand and stones.
-In bonkei, rocks and sculptable materials (e.g., cement) are formed into hills and mountains rising out of ground materials like sand and gravel.
-Miniature figures of people, animals, buildings, and other outdoor elements may be placed on a bonkei but would be out of place on a saikei.
+In bonseki, simple landscapes are portrayed on flat trays using sand and stones; in bonkei, rocks and sculptable materials (e.g. cement) are formed into hills and mountains rising out of ground materials like sand or gravel.
+Miniature figures of people, animals, buildings, and other outdoor elements may be placed on a bonkei, but would be out of place on a saikei.
 The presence of living materials means saikei are challenging to preserve and display relative to bonkei.

+A typical saikei is contained in a large ceramic tray with low sides.
+Within the tray, rocks and soil are arranged to suggest a natural landscape, often modeled on a specific type of real landscape, such as a seaside or a mountain path.
+Small living trees are planted in the soil and may be arranged to emphasize perspective.
+The trees themselves are similar to bonsai trees, but are usually less elaborately shaped; they are selected and cultivated to look like mature trees that match the landscape.
+Non-tree plant specimens may also be used in saikei, such as ground cover or other small plants.